 (8) Except as provided by this clause, Part III applies to and in relation to a licence granted on an application made under this clause.

-(9) In this clause the “Barrow Island lease” means the petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 4 and registered as number 2H and named “Barrow Marine” pursuant to that Act.
+(9) In this clause the Barrow Island lease means the petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 4 and registered as number 2H and named Barrow Marine pursuant to that Act.

 [Clause 1 amended by No. 28 of 1994 s.
 112.]